JrVerbiest/jrverbiest.github.io/README.md

 ## About

-I hold two MSc degrees and a PhD in engineering and worked in diverse industry sectors, including microwave, preclinical, and medical.
-For 12 years, I have applied my expertise in these fields.
+I have two MSc degrees and a PhD in engineering and have worked in diverse industry sectors, including microwave, preclinical, and medical.
+I have applied my expertise in those fields for 12 years.
 In 2017, I shifted my focus towards data and started to specialise in data engineering, data science, and machine learning.

-In 2020, I re-entered academia and contributed to cutting-edge data projects.
-I am a part-time researcher at [Rehabilitation Research Center (Reval)](https://www.uhasselt.be/nl/onderzoeksgroepen/reval) and (data) engineer at [Research Group Biomedical Data Sciences](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences), both at the [University of Hasselt](https://www.uhasselt.be/nl).
+In 2020, I returned to academia and began working on data projects related to healthcare.
+Currently, I am a researcher at the  [Rehabilitation Research Center (Reval)](https://www.uhasselt.be/nl/onderzoeksgroepen/reval) and a (data) engineer at the [Research Group Biomedical Data Sciences](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences), both at the [University of Hasselt](https://www.uhasselt.be/nl).

 <br>

 ## 🛠️ Work Experience

-- **Researcher**@ [Research Group Biomedical Data Sciences](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences), Hasselt University, Belgium - fixed-term & part-time (50%), contract. **Current employment.**
+- **Researcher**@ [Research Group Biomedical Data Sciences](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences), Hasselt University, Belgium - fixed-term & part-time contract. **Current employment.**

     The Research Group in Biomedical Data Sciences is affiliated with the Biomedical Research Institute (BIOMED), the Data Science Institute of UHasselt (DSI) and the University MS Center (UMSC).

-    As a data engineer involved in various projects, such as BELTRIMS and MS DataConnect, additionally, I am exploring Linked Data, Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM) and FHIR® (Fast Healthcare Interoperability Resources).
+    As a (data) engineer involved in various projects, such as BELTRIMS and MS DataConnect.
+Additionally, I am exploring Linked Data, Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM), FHIR® (Fast Healthcare Interoperability Resources) and openEHR.

     🔨 Tools: Python, Pandas, pySpark, Azure, and Databricks.

-- **Researcher** @ [Rehabilitation Research Center (Reval)](https://www.uhasselt.be/nl/onderzoeksgroepen/reval), Hasselt University, Belgium - fixed-term & part-time (20%) contract. **Current employment.**
+- **Researcher** @ [Rehabilitation Research Center (Reval)](https://www.uhasselt.be/nl/onderzoeksgroepen/reval), Hasselt University, Belgium - fixed-term & part-time contract. **Current employment.**

     - Involved in the FWO-funded project from dr. Lousin Mumdjian (FWO postdoctoral mandate): “*Auditory-motor coupling in persons with a cerebellar impairment.”*.
 Focus on sensor data cleansing, signal processing, and time-series analysis.
 Data from gait (IMU sensor technology) and gait-beat synchronisation measures.